NowBI/Xamarin-Forms-Mobile-Template/README.md

 To build and test iOS projects on a Windows machine, you must create and connect to a Mac build agent remotely.
 For a guide on doing so, please see [Connecting to the Mac](https://developer.xamarin.com/guides/ios/getting_started/installation/windows/connecting-to-mac/) on Xamarin's developer guide.

 Once you have created a Mac build agent, you can connect to it by navigating to "Tools > iOS > Xamarin Mac Agent" in Visual Studio and following the dialog boxes.
-When you have successfully linked to the agent, set the Startup Project to **MobileTemplate.iOS** and the platform configuration to **iPhoneSimulator**.
+When you have successfully linked to the agent, set the Startup Project to "MobileTemplate.iOS" and the platform configuration to "iPhoneSimulator".
 Your list of available simulators should populate the run button.
 Select the device you want to deploy to and hit run to begin.

 If you wish to deploy to actual devices, you must register an Apple Developer Account and create provisioning profiles for your project.
 See [Device Provisioning](https://developer.xamarin.com/guides/ios/getting_started/installation/device_provisioning/) on Xamarin's developer site for an overview of this process.